-Ao Kao, in the south west of Koh Mak, is a beautiful long beach, with resorts sitting just back from the powder sand and restaurants and bars grouped together on the main road which runs behind it.
+Ao Kao, in the south west of Koh Mak, is a beautiful long beach, with resorts spread out along its length, whilst restaurants and cafes are grouped together on the main road running behind it.

 The clear turquoise sea is perfect for swimming and the islands of Koh Rayang Nai and Koh Rayang Nok, which lie just a little way offshore, are within a gentle kayak distance.